-Maria Mehranian is Managing Partner and Chief Financial Officer of Cordoba Corporation, a California based full-service engineering, construction management and program management firm specialized in transportation, water, energy, education and facilities with offices in Sacramento, San Francisco, Los Angeles, Santa Ana, and San Diego.
-Ranked by Engineering News-Record (ENR) as one of the Top 100 Professional Services Firms in the nation.
+Maria Mehranian is Managing Partner and Chief Financial Officer of Cordoba Corporation, a California based full-service engineering, construction management and program management firm specializing in transportation, water, energy, education and facilities with offices in Sacramento, San Francisco, Chatsworth, Los Angeles, Santa Ana, and San Diego.
+Cordoba Corporation is ranked by Engineering News-Record (ENR) as a Top 50 Program Management Firm and a Top 100 Construction Management-for-Fee Firm.

 Maria is directly responsible for the firm’s strategic financial planning and operations overseeing the company’s statewide financial operations.
-For over 30 years Maria has dedicated her career to building Cordoba Corp into one of the Nation’s top specialty services firms with its staff of engineers, designers, managers, environmental specialists, and construction professionals from all over the world.
+For 35 years Maria has dedicated her career to building Cordoba Corporation into one of the nation’s top specialty services firms with its staff of engineers, designers, managers, environmental specialists, and construction professionals from all over the world.
 For her efforts, Maria caught the attention of academic institutions and was featured in a case study by Harvard Business School and Kellogg School of Business at Northwestern University.

-Formerly chairing the Los Angeles Water Quality Control Board, appointed to two consecutive terms by Governor Brown, Maria led the Board in adopting the region’s landmark MS4 Permit.
+Formerly chairing the Los Angeles Regional Water Quality Control Board, where she was appointed to two consecutive terms by Governor Brown, Maria led the Board in adopting the region’s landmark MS4 Permit.
 She participates in numerous water policy panels on water quality and supply issues and serves as a guest lecturer for universities throughout the state.
-She continues to collaborate with teams of water engineers to develop state of the art guidelines for storm water facilities throughout California.
+She continues to collaborate with teams of water engineers to develop state of the art guidelines for stormwater facilities throughout California.
 As a water policy expert Maria plays a pivotal role in the development of California’s water supply, quality, and resource policies.